 - Maintain hydration by drinking water before, during, and after each ride.

 - Cycle regularly.
-It is important to get at least 150 minutes of moderate physical activity per week.
+Getting at least 150 minutes of moderate physical activity per week is essential.

 So, what else can I do?

 You can sign up for a FREE Diet Quality Assessment.
-It is important to know where your current diet stands.
-Knowing where to start is an important first step to starting a sustainable healthy lifestyle and getting off the dieting merry-go-round once and for all.
+It is essential to know where your current diet stands.
+Knowing where to start is critical to creating a sustainable healthy lifestyle and getting off the dieting merry-go-round once and for all.

-Reach out for help if you still feel confused about what type of meal plan is best suited for you and your cycling.
-Ask questions in the Facebook group, send us an email or comment below.
+Reach out for help if you still feel confused about what meal plan best suits you and your cycling.
+Ask questions in the Facebook group, email us, or comment below.